Category Archives: Things to Do

 • Reserve a table for dinner and graze on a selection of shared plates that make lesser-known cuts of meats sing, creative vegetable dishes, cooked-to-order steaks and chops, and more.

 Fat Rabbit isn’t the only restaurant generating buzz about St. Catharines as a dining destination.
-Other outstanding St. Catharines favourites include Odd Bird, Bolete, Wellington Court, King Street Pantry, picque-nique cafe and wine bar, Beechwood Doughnuts, and Brindle.
+Other outstanding St. Catharines favourites include Odd Bird, Bolete, Wellington Court, King Street Pantry, Pique-Nique cafe and wine bar, Beechwood Doughnuts, and Brindle.

 Ready for A Niagara Taste Adventure?